paulad8/JS_quiz/docs/README.md

     *   Verify the 'play again' button is enabled and will work as intended - to reload the website and direct the             user to the home page.

 #### BROWSER COMPATIBILITY
-This website has been manually tested on the browsers listed below with additional testing via Lighthouse.
+This website has been manually tested on the browsers listed below, with additional testing via Lighthouse.
 - Google Chrome
 - Safari
 - Firefox